zjoney/Font-questions/fontQuestion.md

 <p>

 #### Answer: 0
-delete 操作符是将object的属性删去的操作。但是这里的 x 是并不是对象的属性， delete 操作符并不能作用。
+The delete operator is the operation to delete the attribute of an object.
+But x here is not an object property, and the delete operator does not work.

 </p>
 </details>